 Reader Question: My daughter and son-in-law (the kids) went through bankruptcy a couple of years ago, but did not include their home in bankruptcy.
 The judge approved their decision to do so.
-Now they are trying to refinance their home to get a better interest rate, but they were informed they did not do the paperwork for “reaffirmation of the loan.”
+Now they are trying to refinance their home to get a better interest rate, but they were informed they did not do the paperwork for “reaffirming a mortgage.”
 The attorney says it was not his work to do.
 The bank says it was not their work to do either.
 My daughter and son-in-law were unaware they had to reaffirm the loan.
 What recourse do they have?
 Is there any help for them?
 Money is tight for them – they’ve been paying extra principal since then – and now find that those payments do not go towards his credit rating.
 Thank you.
 Kathy H.

 Monty’s Answer: Hello Kathy, as there is much information about the bankruptcy and other circumstances that are unknown to me, I must qualify my answer.
 Even so, I hope to point you in the right direction.
 It may be understandable the bank and the attorney do not want to take the time to help the kids straighten this out.
 Was the loan affirmation paperwork from the lender presented to the kids at the time?
 My understanding is that reaffirmation is a standard item to consider in Chapter 7 bankruptcy when the debtor wishes to retain property.
-Here are several links to discussions on the subject of reaffirmation to obtain a variety of opinions:

 The gist of the conversation is that for a debtor to choose to agree to reaffirmation would depend on the value of the home and the amount of the mortgage at the time.
 Was reaffirmation discussed between the judge and the attorney during the bankruptcy proceedings?